jundalisay/superb/content/en/research/engels/dialectics/ape.md

 ---
 title: The Part played by Labour in the Transition from Ape to Man
+heading: Part 1
-heading: Dialectics of Nature
+# Dialectics of Nature
-date: 2022-02-01
+date: 2022-01-31
 description: Dialectics of Nature

-linkb: "/research/engels/dialectics/"
-linkbtext: "Index"
-linkf: "/research/engels/dialectics/"
-linkftext: "Index"
 author: "Frederick Engels"
+image: "/covers/nature.jpg"
 icon: /icons/engels.png
 ---